5 Reasons Buying Overseas Property From A Property Show Is A Bad Idea

 The Singapore agent would be given talking points but it’s very likely the Singapore agent has not even seen the actual property in New York!
 Everything is based on looking at a model of the building.
 The model would not show the building next to it which means it wouldn’t show the real views.
 These are things only a New York agent who has been to the actual building would know.

 Properties being showcased at property shows are always new development projects.
 Reason is only new development projects have the scale to send staff abroad for marketing.
 This means you’re missing out on the much larger resale market.
-In New York, resale accounts for 98 percent of transactions.
+In New York, resale accounts for the majority of transactions.

 At a property show, you are being exposed to an extremely small fraction of the inventory.
 What’s worse, these are inventory that are not successful in their home country.
 It’s very frustrating when I see property agencies who focus on marketing loser overseas properties.
 They do it because they know developers of these properties would be willing to partner with them, pay for expenses and pay a good commission.